Christian video game: 2000s–present

 The Adam's Venture games, first released in 2009, have made appearances on PlayStation 3, PlayStation 4, Xbox One, and Nintendo Switch.

-The 1980s Christian anime Superbook, rebooted in 2011 as a computer animated series, has had educational video game adaptations from 2014 and onward for browsers and mobile devices.
+The 1980s Christian anime Superbook, rebooted in 2011 as an animated series, has had educational video game adaptations from 2014 and onward for browsers and mobile devices.

-Following success of the Duck Dynasty reality television show, the Cabela's game developer Fun Labs made a Duck Dynasty video game for PC, Xbox 360, PlayStation 3, PlayStation 4, and Xbox One.
-A separate Nintendo 3DS version was made by licensed developer Black Lantern Studios.
-These games were published in 2014 by Activision.
-2014 was also the year that Monolith Productions released Middle-earth: Shadow of Mordor, and in 2017 this was followed up with Middle-earth: Shadow of War.

 The 2014 game That Dragon, Cancer was critically acclaimed as an example of video games as an art form; the game touches on the concepts of love, mortality, and faith.
-The game involves couple Ryan and Amy Green raising their son Joel, who had been diagnosed with cancer, and the experience was the subject of the documentary film Thank You for Playing.
+The game involves Christian couple Ryan and Amy Green raising their son Joel, who had been diagnosed with cancer.
+The experience was the subject of the documentary film Thank You for Playing, and the couple were awarded the Games for Impact award at The Game Awards.

-Five Nights at Freddy's is a survival horror franchise which started in 2014, created by independent Christian developer Scott Cawthon.
-Initially, he created cartoons and simpler video game titles, including an animated adaption of The Pilgrim's Progress, and the construction and management simulation game Chipper & Sons Lumber.
-These were not well-received, and were referred to as unintentionally "unsettling" and "terrifying".
-This inspired Cawthon to make something intentionally scary.

 Steam has allowed indie games to reach a wider audience.
 The Wisdom Tree games Super 3D Noah's Ark and Spiritual Warfare were ported to the service by Piko Interactive in 2015 and 2017, and the role-playing simulation title I Am Jesus Christ launched in 2019, that same year Shepherd of Light was released by John Paul the Great Catholic University, and in 2021 action-adventure game John Christian and the turn-based RPG Paladin Dream were released.

-The Red Dead series features a Western plotline that focuses on redemption, particularly its 2010 and 2018 titles Red Dead Redemption and Red Dead Redemption 2.
-The 2018 video game Dead Cells had a 2023 DLC titled Return to Castlevania, which had a level and characters inspired by Castlevania: Symphony of the Night; the DLC maintained the Castlevania franchise's hallmark Christian symbolism and demon hunting.
-Elden Ring, by FromSoftware and Bandai Namco Entertainment and written by Hidetaka Miyazaki and George R. R. Martin, contained influences from traditional fantasy and Christian mythology.
-The Lord of the Rings: Gollum is an upcoming Middle-Earth game in development by Daedalic Entertainment, set for release on most major platforms in 2023.
+By the 2020s, a number of Christian ministries to gamers had established themselves such as Love Thy Nerd, Nerd Culture Ministry Summit.
+In addition to the Christian Game Developer Conference, other conferences for Chrisitan video game industry professionals had emerged such as Imladris.